datastax/python-driver/docs/security.rst

     cluster = Cluster(['127.0.0.1'], ssl_context=ssl_context)
     session = cluster.connect()

-Additionally, you can also verify the `hostname` of the server:
+Additionally, you can also force the driver to verify the `hostname` of the server by passing additional options to `ssl_context.wrap_socket` via the `ssl_options` kwarg:

 .. code-block:: python